Fordalex/sort-notes/readme.md

 ## Left to do

-The navigation needs to be added, using the fields and subjects that the user has created.
+  - The navigation needs to be added, using the fields and subjects that the user has created.

-I also need to host the static files on AmazonAWS for the images and videos to be saved.
+  - Videos need to be added, images currently work fine.

 ## Bugs